boan-anbo/paper-timer-public/index.md

 ## Mac

 - Upcoming

+# Key ideas

+The design philosophy of Paper Timer holds true of three principles of reading and writing:

+1. ## Iteration

+2. ##

 # Typical usages

-## Allocate reading/writing time easily
+1. ## Allocate reading/writing time easily

-### Where you have to read _x_ number of books in _y_ amount of time.
+- ### When you have to read _x_ number of books in _y_ amount of time.
 Typical use cases include:
 - literature review
 - class reading assignments
 - daily journal reading
-- Ph.D comprehensive exam preparation,
+- Ph.D comprehensive exam preparation.

 ### With the timer you can